Request a Pricing Portfolio

 Established in 1887 in Bayreuth, Northern Bavaria, the Maisel’s brewery has been making top quality wheat beers ever since.
-Now in the 4th generation of family ownership, ensuring the continuation of the high standards for which German brewers are renowned!
+It is now in the 4th generation of family ownership, ensuring the continuation of the high standards for which German brewers are renowned.

 Founded in 1857 the brewery was far ahead of the time with their refrigeration and storing facilities.
 As such it created the cool, constant conditions necessary to make great Lagers.
 This has been carried on over the years and is demonstrated in every bottle.

 Monasteries have always had close links with the tradition of brewing and Weissenoher is no exception.
 Although no longer an active Monastery the long-standing practices and techniques are still adhered to closely.